dlt-science/science-notes/blogs/NetZero/netzero.md

 ```

-As you can see, no double counting mechanism is in place.
+As you can see, no double-counting mechanism is in place.

 - **Setting Baseline Years and Targets:** Financial institutions establish baseline perimeter criteria and specific emission reduction targets for high-emission industries, including cement, aviation, automotive, oil & gas, and the power sector.
 Each perimeter comprises a list of companies operating in one of these industries that meet certain pre-determined criteria, serving as the starting point for evaluating environmental impact.
 Criteria examples may include the exclusion of non-performing exposures, mid-caps, high-capitalisation companies, and certain low-emitting industries, among others.